uncw-library/d8-staff/README.md

 (This file is mirrored within the container at /etc/apache2/sites-enabled/000-default.conf.)
 Restart the apache/drupal container.

+###### Upgrading a drupal image

+If you wish to keep the current drupal sync settings, do a drupal config sync export from the Admin menu.
+You'll use this exported file to do a drupal config sync import after the upgrade.

+Build & tweak the d8-staff using docker-compose on the git repo.
+See the above sections for details.

+When the docker-compose dev box is good, do a `docker build --no-cache -t libapps-admin.uncw.edu:8000/randall-dev/d8-staff/drupal8base ./drupal8docker`  and a `docker push libapps-admin.uncw.edu:8000/randall-dev/d8-staff/drupal8base`

+Then pull the image into Rancher, with an 'Upgrade service'.

 ###### Maintaining the production db:

 Reasoning:  We'll want one gold-standard database.
 Ultimately, that's the production machine.
 Folks adding content can add to the production site & it will go directly to the production database.
 The developers who want to use that data will need to sqldump that database for local use.
-The db sidecar makes automatic sqldumps to /home/randall/volumes/backups/Backups/d8staff.
+The db sidecar makes automatic sqldumps to /home/randall/volumes/backups/Backups/d8-staff.
 Maybe we'll keep a slimmed down version or one that has dummy data.
 If it's dummy data, we might can git commit it in this repo.
 We'll figure that out.
 Either way, if you need the database for a dev box, put a copy of the sqldump at ./db_autoimport/d8-staff_sandbox_db.sql.

 ###### Troubleshooting a failed mysql inport on production